sqlfluff/sqlfluff/docs/source/reference/dialects.rst

     - Will the feature I'm adding break any *downstream* dependencies within dialects which inherit from this one?

+..
+We define a shortcut to render double backticks here, which can then be referenced by individual dialects when they want to say how backtick quotes behave in that dialect.
+They would otherwise be interpreted as markup and so not shown as back quotes.

+.. |back_quotes| raw:: html

+    <code class="code docutils literal notranslate">``</code>

 .. include:: ../_partials/dialect_summaries.rst